kwilteam/docs/docs/node/admin/kwil-admin/utils/index.md

 id: "kwil-admin-utils"
 title: "kwil-admin utils"
 description: "The `utils` command is used to get information about a running Kwil node."
+slug: /ref/kwil-admin/utils
 ---

+## kwil-admin utils

+The `utils` command is used to get information about a running Kwil node.

+### Synopsis

 The `utils` command is used to get information about a running Kwil node.